Cheukting/pyscript-tutorial/chapter_2/chapter_2.md

 One last thing about this function, we have to make it an [event handler](https://www.w3schools.com/js/js_htmldom_eventlistener.asp) as it is doing things when an event, user clicking on the button, happened.

-To make a event handler in Python that can work with DOM, we have to use the `create_proxy` provided by `pyodide`.
+To make a event handler in Python that can work with DOM, we have to use the `create_proxy` provided by `pyodide.ffi`.
 But first, we need our `select_flavour` function to take one parameter `event`, like this:

 ```
 def select_flavour(event):